 Did you know over 30,000 people die from a SCA (Sudden Cardiac Arrest) in Australia every year, parkrun is now on the way to reducing these numbers by providing a Defibrillator at every parkrun event.
 As a parkrunner you may be aware that over 100 defibrillators have now been delivered to parkrun events around Australia.

-Our first aid partner and defibrillator supplier, First Aid Accident & Emergency (FAAE) in conjunction with Guy Leech have supplied parkrun with all our LIFEPAK CR PLUS Defibrillators and we still have another 100 to come.
+Our first aid partner and defibrillator supplier, First Aid Accident & Emergency (FAAE) have supplied parkrun with all our LIFEPAK CR PLUS Defibrillators and we still have another 100 to come.

 Scott Whimpey, Director of FAAE, avid parkrunner and expert first aid educator, is now on a mission to educate you all in the use of these defibrillators, and how to use this life-saving device in a parkrun event if a heart attack or SCA strikes.
 Scott has developed the parkrun Chain of Survival chart and video – educational tools to show you the 4 basic steps involved in saving a life in a parkrun event.